SelfishKrus/Krus_TA_Library/README.md

 ---
 README.md is no more updated.

-For more detailed demo pls move to [https://krusssssbooom.artstation.com/](https://krusssssbooom.artstation.com)
+For more demos pls move to [https://krusssssbooom.artstation.com/](https://krusssssbooom.artstation.com)
 ---
 Unity 2022.2.12f1
 ---